koenderks/rcityviews/README.md

   <img src='https://github.com/koenderks/rcityviews/raw/master/png/SanFrancisco.png' width='250' height='250'>
 </p>

+#### Custom

-However, the package offers full flexibility to specify a custom theme using a named list.
-This is demonstrated in the code below.
+In addition to the pre-specified themes, the package offers the user full flexibility to specify a custom theme using a named list.
+This is demonstrated in the code block below.

 ```r
 # For example: Green and white theme, streets only